Bull (2016 TV series): Development

 On February 2, 2016, it was announced that CBS had given the production a pilot order.
-The episode was written by Dr. Phil McGraw and by Paul Attanasio, who was expected to executive produce alongside Phil McGraw, Jay McGraw, Justin Falvey, Darryl Frank, Mark Goffman, Steven Spielberg, and Rodrigo Garcia.
+The episode was written by Dr. Phil McGraw and Paul Attanasio, who executive produced alongside Jay McGraw, Justin Falvey, Darryl Frank, Mark Goffman, Steven Spielberg, and Rodrigo Garcia.
 Production companies involved with the pilot include Amblin Television, Atelier Paul Attanasio, Stage 29 Productions and CBS Television Studios.
 On May 13, 2016, CBS officially ordered the pilot to series.
 A few days later, it was announced that the series, would premiere in the fall of 2016 and air on Tuesdays at 9:00 P.M.
 On November 4, 2016, CBS picked up the series for a full season of 22 episodes.
 An additional episode was ordered in November.
 On March 23, 2017, CBS renewed the series for a second season. which premiered on September 26, 2017.
 On April 18, 2018, CBS renewed the series for a third season which is set to premiere on September 24, 2018.
 On May 9, 2019, it was announced that CBS renewed the series for a fourth season.
 On May 9, 2019, following the renewal, it was announced that executive producers Justin Falvey, Darryl Frank, and Steven Spielberg, along with his production company Amblin Television, would be departing the series after the third season following the harassment controversy surrounding series star Michael Weatherly.
 In May 2020, Bull was renewed for a fifth season, with the further announcement in October 2020 that the season would be trimmed to 16 episodes due to production schedules being shortened by the COVID-19 pandemic.
 On April 15, 2021, CBS renewed the series for a sixth season which premiered in October 2021.
 On January 18, 2022, it was reported that the sixth season will be the series' final season.